 Forbrain® improves activities that involve additional performance areas such as reading (better comprehension) or going to the gym (more productive workouts).
 It reduces your sensitivity to noise, makes yourself get in touch more easily with your own voice and thus, increases self-confidence.
 Your body receives better quality sensory information with daily use of Forbrain®.

+Through the use of Forbrain®’s dynamic filter, your sensory system is trained to more efficiently integrate sounds with other sensory input resulting in a number of major improvements.
+Your tone of voice becomes clearer and more distinct.
+Forbrain® helps improve not only the quality of your voice but also your ability to listen carefully and communicate.
 These and other changes have a positive impact at work, home and school.
 There are a number of Forbrain® applications that bring ease of living and enjoyment to all you do in your day.

 With greater clarity of sound reception and more efficient processing, comprehension of the written word is greatly improved.
 This new found ease of reading stimulates your brain and motivates you to read more.
 Speaking and reading aloud with the Forbrain® microphone and dynamic filter strengthens your auditory perception, energizing and motivating you.
 This increased processing ability also stimulates verbal fluency and written expression.